p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 ```
 CLARIFYING QUESTIONS TO ASK :-
+What type of company are we?
+Startup, Large company
+Are there any constraints/limits in terms of resources like cost, time or effort?
+Considering the type of company, any goal for us? gain market share/customers?
+How are people solving this problem today ?
+What are the alternatives available in the market ?
 Would it be safe to assume that it would be part of main App than a separate one?
 Would this be a web product or a stand-alone app?
-Where is the product in its lifecycle  - new/growth/maturity?
 Is it an Existing or New?
 0 to 1 product?
 Related products?
+Where is the product in its lifecycle  - new/growth/maturity?
 Is it going to be digital or physical product?
 Do we have any particular customer segment or situation like Covid I should focus on?
 What market/geography the product serves?
-Are there any constraints in terms of cost, time or effort?
-Is there any urgency?
 Should we focus on any platform like android, web, desktop in particular?
-Do we have any data to focus on a particular user? any core flow or pain point?
+Do we have any data/reason for us to focus on a particular user? flow or pain point?
-Are there any specific goal(s) that you would want me to focus on? company goal?
 ```

 Interviewers generally allow you to make assumptions but it is best to ask and clarify.
 Assume wherever you can but just call it out.